 Make sure you have the required software installed.

 - Set up an application link between Bamboo and Bitbucket Server.
 See Integrating Bamboo with Bitbucket Server.

-- If you're not familiar with Bamboo Specs, make sure you read our introductory tutorial: Create a simple plan with Bamboo Java Specs.
+- If you're not familiar with Bamboo Specs, make sure you read our introductory tutorial: Tutorial: Create a simple plan with Bamboo Java Specs.